verrazzano/docs/content/en/docs/uninstall/backup/restore.md

 EOF
 ```

-4. Wait for all the Opensearch pods to be in `RUNNING` state.
+4. Wait for all the OpenSearch pods to be in `RUNNING` state.

    ```shell